The Long Version

 We know this is very strongly worded, but we are very passionate about this issue.
 The site probably has less than 15 members that regularly post photos and we want to protect them.

-You may mention other sites, but please do not link to pay sites or other sites with TJ discussion board/forums.
+You may not mention other TJ websites that are related to Tijuana Talk subject matter.
+So please do not link to pay sites or other sites with TJ related discussion board/forums.
 Promoting/Linking/Naming other TJ discussion board related websites is not allowed.

 We don't have a problem if you are linking to a product you’re discussing from Amazon.com or linking a news article, et cetera, but please do not link to pay for access sites, pay porn sites, etc. If we suspect any URL to be spam, it will be removed.